 There are other factors that contribute to a better ranking too such as uniqueness of content i.e. not copied or repeated content from anywhere else on the web but we’re just going to keep the focus on keywords here – maybe so another blog at a later date to cover this.

-So, the job advert is relevant, how do you get it on page 1?
+How do you get your job on page 1?

 You have ‘Sales Manager’ as your title, where else in your advert are these words?
 Either together or independently we’d recommend putting these words 3-5 times in the advert.
 Also think about other words that people might search to find this job ‘Business Development Manager’ perhaps or ‘Senior Sales’ etc. These words also need to go in your advert as search engines are clever enough to link words by their semantic field (another nifty trick of the algorithm to ensure the results match what people are looking for).